-Healthy Families of Douglas County is a free and voluntary parent education and support program for moms and dads.
+Healthy Families of Douglas County is a free and voluntary parent education and support or education and support program for moms and dads.
 The program can:

-- ♥ Help parents understand how parents shape the mental, emotional, and physical development of their child. - ♥ Give parents information on child development, before birth through age three.
+- ▼ Help parents understand how parents shape the mental, emotional, and physical development of their child. - Give parents information on child development, before birth through age three.
 This helps parents understand what to expect, and ways to help their child develop in each stage.